 Victoria has always been the easiest state to home educate in and we have fought hard over the years to keep it that way.

-Up until 2006, it was allowable under a combination of the Victorian Education Act 1958 in combination with The Community Services Act 1970 which stated parents had to send their children to school or ensure they were receiving ‘efficient and regular instruction in some other manner’.
+Up until 2006, it was allowable under a combination of the Victorian Education Act 1958 and The Community Services Act 1970 which stated parents had to send their children to school or ensure they were receiving ‘efficient and regular instruction in some other manner’.

 This phrase has come down through time from the original Victorian Education Act 1872 which basically made education ‘free, secular and compulsory’ but recognised that kids who were receiving ‘regular and efficient instruction in some other manner’ didn’t need to go to a state school.
 ‘Some other manner’ for some meant being educated at home (by parents, tutors or governesses), in a non-govt school, or by being sent back to England.
 Historian Alan Barcan noted that there was a point in the 1800s when 20% of Australian children were being home educated.